RobinWolf/diy_soft_gripper_describtion/README.md

 - images and README.md are only for docomentation purposes
 - Dockerfile, run.sh and dds_profile.xml are used to create the docker container where ROS is running in
-- build, install ansd log are directories created by ROS when building the package with ament_cmake
 - CMakeLists.txt and package.xml are defining this build process (wich dependencies are needed, which file should be installed where in the created directories, ...)
 - meshes, rviz, urdf and launch are the directories which are containing the source files for this package, they will be described in the following